lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminapanelplugin11:

 .. figure:: images/luminapanelplugin11.png
+   :scale: 100%

 :numref:`Figure %s: Task Manager <luminapanelplugin11>` Pictured are three open terminal windows grouped into one minimal panel entry with "(3)" displayed next to the terminal icon.

 The grouping task manager displays windows in the panel as well.
 Its primary function is to group windows by application, saving more space on the panel.
 This manager also does not typically display window titles on the panel, a further space savings.